 Are you a Microsoft Word user who’s looking for a transcription service?
-You’re in luck because Word recently rolled out a feature called Transcribe in Word that you can use to transcribe your .mp3, .wav, .m4a or .mp4 audio recordings.
+You’re in luck because Word has a feature called Transcribe that you can use to transcribe your .mp3, .wav, .m4a or .mp4 audio recordings.

 The features allow you to record your conversations directly in Word for the web or upload audio files and then transcribe them automatically.
 It can identify different speakers within the recording and even timestamps your transcription to let you easily replay the parts of the audio file you need to edit.

-There are tons of other cool tools you can use with the transcription feature, too.
+There are tons of other tools you can use with the transcription feature.
 Want to highlight a quote from the transcript and add it to a Word document?
 All you have to do is click the plus icon on the line you want and it’s inserted into your document.
-Or, if you want to send a full transcription of the audio file to someone else, all you have to do is click “add all to document.”
+Or, if you want to send a complete transcription of the audio file to someone else, all you have to do is click “add all to document.”

 This feature is available for all Microsoft 365 subscribers and is supported in the new Microsoft Edge or Chrome browsers.
 Microsoft 365 personal plans start at $6.99 per month, and you’ll get up to five hours of transcription services per month with your subscription.

 If you’re looking for an excellent speech-to-text option that works with your smartphone, Dragon Anywhere offers top-notch dictation capabilities straight from your phone.
 This app offers continuous dictation, no word limits and claims to be 99% accurate.

 Dragon Anywhere shines because it can learn how you speak, making each transcription more accurate than the last.
 You can use it to transcribe interviews, spoken notes and other audio files, and you can format and edit your transcriptions quickly.
 You can also share them with anyone or any device via Dropbox or another cloud service.